micah-williamson/restkit/middleware/README.md

 Middleware
 ----------

-A late addition to the party, `Middleware` is an important feature of vanilla Express that provides 3rd party plugins for your server application.
+A late addition to the party, `Middleware` is an important feature of vanilla Express/Koa that provides 3rd party plugins for your server application.
 It works by chaining operations through a `next` callback before finally hitting your route function.